ozkary/ozkary.github.io/_posts/2023/2023-04-15-data-engineering-process-fundamentals-design-planning.md

 ## Data Analysis and Visualization Tools

 The selection of an analytical and visualization tool is very important in any data engineering projects.
-These tools like Looker, Power Builder among others enable business to gain insights from their data by visualizing the information on easy to read dashboards.
+Tools like Looker, Power Builder among others enable business to gain insights from their data by visualizing the information on easy to read dashboards.
 By selecting the right tool for the job, organizations can transform complex data into actionable insights, empowering users across the business to uncover valuable information and drive strategic outcomes.

 ## Summary

 The design and planning phase of a data engineering project sets the stage for success.
 From designing the system architecture and data pipelines to implementing source control, CI/CD, Docker, and infrastructure automation with Terraform, every aspect contributes to efficient and reliable deployment.
-Infrastructure automation, in particular, plays a critical role by simplifying provisioning, ensuring consistency, and enabling scalability, ultimately leading to a robust and manageable data engineering system.
+Infrastructure automation, in particular, plays a critical role by simplifying provisioning of cloud resources, ensuring consistency, and enabling scalability, ultimately leading to a robust and manageable data engineering system.

 ## Exercise - Infrastructure Planning and Automation

-Now that we have laid a design foundation, we should dive into a hands-on exercise to build the infrastructure where we can host our solution.
+Having established a solid design foundation, it's time to put that into practice with a hands-on exercise.
+Our objective is to construct the necessary infrastructure that will serve as the hosting environment for our solution.
+Let's delve into the practical implementation to bring our data engineering project to life.

 > 👉 [Data Engineering Process Fundamentals - Design and Planning Exercise](//www.ozkary.dev/data-engineering-process-fundamentals-design-planning-exercise/)